Table Of Contents_

 WHY IT’S A TOP PICK: The most compact and lightest wireless in-ear on the market.

 Jaybird is on a roll and there’s no signs that it’s letting up on the momentum.
-Not too long ago, we got the superb Jaybird X2, which were an effortless sporty wireless in-ear with excellent battery life.
-The company is in the midst of up’ing the ante with the further refined X3.
+Not too long ago, we got the superb Jaybird X2, which was an effortless sporty wireless in-ear with excellent battery life.
+The company is in the midst of upping the ante with the further refined X3.
 But before that, it has just dropped a new initiative, dubbed the Jaybird Freedom.
+Get the best kid headphones for your child to enjoy with their iPad or Nintendo Switch.

-Jaybird is also known to bring it with regard to sound quality, and the Freedom carries that ideal.
+Jaybird is also known to bring it with regard to sound quality, and Freedom carries that ideal.
 Additionally, the company developed a custom equalizer app, called MySound, which lets the user finely tune the frequency ranges to their preference.
-Jaybird’s have been known to be prominent in the mid-range to treble regions, but not so much with bass.
+Jaybirds have been known to be prominent in the mid-range to treble regions, but not so much with bass.
 Now the user can add just the right amount of bass.
+That will help the musical instruments in your songs to sound superb.

 Price: $200 | Battery Life: 5 hours